The Hobbit Tolkien Fan Edit Recut

 • "Blunt the Knives" songs is retained but slightly trimmed to remove some of the most ridiculous CGI plate tricks.

 • Extended Scenes Kept: Most of the Shire market scene with Bilbo is kept to give us more time with him and the Hobbits so we can appreciate the contrast in lifestyle once we enter the wild.
-I also have included some extra Dwarf characterization for Óin/Bifur and Thorin/Balin, as I want to give the audience to connect with each of the Dwarves as much as possible now that the movie's focus is brought back to the main quest.
+I also have included some extra Dwarf characterization for Óin/Bifur and Thorin/Balin, as I want the audience to connect with each of the Dwarves as much as possible now that the movie's focus is brought back to the main quest.

 2. Roast Mutton